davidlonjon/ansible-lamp/README.md

-# Ansible Quick LAMP setup for Vagrant
+# Ansible LAMP setup

-Allows to setup a lamp server using ansible.
+Allows to setup a LAMP server using Ansible.
 This is for development machine (on vagrant for example) only.

 It will install: